arx/ArxLibertatis/README.md

 Under **Mac OS X**, the system-wide data files should be stored in `/Applications/ArxLibertatis/`.
 Config, save and per-user data files are located in `~/Library/Application Support/ArxLibertatis/`.

-For other systems like **Linux**, the data files can be in `/usr/local/share/games/arx` and `/usr/share/games/arx` as well as other locations depending on your linux distribution.
+For other systems like **Linux**, the data files can be in `/usr/local/share/games/arx` and `/usr/share/games/arx` as well as other locations depending on your Linux distribution.
 Config files are normally located in `~/.config/arx` while save files are stored in `~/.local/share/arx`.

 ## Run